viveKing21/vivatech-assignment/README.md

 2. Navigate to the project directory: `cd [project-directory]`
 3. Run the application: `./mvnw spring-boot:run`

-## Code on GitHub

-The source code is available on GitHub.
-You can find it [here](link-to-your-github-repository).

-## Screenshots

-[Include Screenshots of your application]

 ## Postman Collection

 A Postman collection containing the APIs for easy testing is included.
 You can find it in the `postman` directory.